DOI-USGS/neic-finitefault/README.md

 - [Data Dependencies](./docs/data-dependencies.md): Provides a list of data required to run the code
 - [Code Dependencies](./docs/code-dependecies.md): Provides a list of dependencies required to run the code
 - [Manual Installation](./docs/code-dependecies.md): Provides a list of steps to manually install dependencies and code without reference to a specific operating system.

+# Local Testing

+Tests and linting can both be run locally:
+1. To run all python unit tests: `poetry run poe test`
+2. To run python linting: `poetry run poe lint`